randxie/randxie/README.md

-👋 Hi, I’m @randxie, a data scientist turned machine learning system engineer, currently working on scalable ML training, feature store, model serving and generative AI infrastructure.
+👋 Hi, I’m @randxie, a data scientist turned machine learning system engineer, currently exploring new things in the LLM field.

+Previously, I led the ML platform team in Robinhood to build feature store, ML model training / serving / monitoring and generative AI infrastructure.
+I also spent 2 years in Google Cloud - Vertex AI doing similar things (built ML infrastructure products on Google cloud).
 In my free time, I enjoy building open-source software and participating in data science challenges ([Kaggle profile](https://www.kaggle.com/randxie)).

 Before working on machine learning, I worked on machines.
 I hold a bachelor and master in mechanical engineering, and had spent 4 years in the field of predictive maintenance, including: